UBC-DSCI/dsci-310-student/docs/tutorials/tutorial-3.md

 In the same team:
 1. (Only one of you) Create a project repo in your github account
+    - Name your repository: `dsci-310-group-XX-<optional_team_name>`
-1. (Only one of you) Add the other members as collaborators
+3. (Only one of you) Add the other members as collaborators
     - Settings > Collaborators and teams > add people > add as admin
-3. (Only one of you) Set up a GitHub board (we recommend the basic kanban template)
+4. (Only one of you) Set up a GitHub board (we recommend the basic kanban template)
-4. (Everybody together) Create some GitHub issues and assign tasks
+5. (Everybody together) Create some GitHub issues and assign tasks
 6. That is your project repo!
 7. Paste your full github url into the class collaborative document hackmd page (slack > general > pinned on top)
 8. Join the corresponding slack channel for your group